JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 This post isn't intended to somehow prove that independent CI tools are made redundant by Actions - just that for _some_ use-cases, you can choose between the two.

-For example, a project I use and love, [matchai/spacefish](https://github.com/matchai/spacefish), can't use Actions for CI because Docker doesn't support macOS images.
+For example, a project I use and love, [matchai/spacefish](https://github.com/matchai/spacefish), can't use Actions for CI because **Docker doesn't support macOS images**.
 Some projects need to be tested in environments that Docker just doesn't support.
 And that workflow with multiple versions of Node.js?
 With more versions/variations it'd become even more verbose.

 And that's ok - GitHub Actions is awesome, but it's not a silver bullet.
 It can do a lot, but in the case of Actions, like most things, GitHub promotes a platform approach.
 It's a tool for integrating with GitHub and doing some things, but leaving room for more powerful robust integrations can't be built by one company trying to do it all.